Disappearance of Pascal Zimmer: 2021 incident

 On 12 November 2021, 60-year-old Nikolaus L. was killed in Nalbach by two acquaintances, who alleged that the victim admitted to his brother's guilt in the killing during a drunken stupor.
 One of the murderers, 41-year-old Pascal G. from Wadern, turned himself in to police.
 His partner-in-crime, 50-year-old Iris B. from Völklingen, was arrested a few days later, after she assaulted a police officer and performed a Nazi salute.
-According to them, they had attacked Nikolaus L. in a rage when he refused to give them the name of his brother, stabbing him in the throat with a bottle opener and asphyxiated him by manual strangulation, sitting on his chest, and smothering with a pillow.
+According to them, they had attacked Nikolaus L. in a rage when he refused to give them the name of his brother.
+The pair stabbed L. in the throat with a bottle opener and asphyxiated him by manual strangulation, sitting on his chest, and smothering with a pillow.
 Nikolaus L. had been dismembered four days after his death, with his head, arms, and legs being found in a forest near Nalbach while his torso was recovered from the pair's shared flat.
 In August 2022, they were convicted of manslaughter, with Pascal G. receiving 7½ years and Iris B. 10½.
 According to police, contrary to media claims, Nikolaus L.'s brother, who died in 2015, was not an actual defendant of the Pascal Trial.
 L. had implicated his brother in Pascal Zimmer's killing in 2003 to investigators in the case, but retracted this statement shortly after, admitting that he falsely accused his brother to "take revenge".